Bonte Farm

 Mature Size and Structure

-The thornless Palo Verde rapidly develops into a medium-sized shade tree.
-It usually grows to a height of 20–30 feet (6–9 meters) and boasts a broad and airy spread of 25–35 feet (7.5–10.5 meters).
-Its open, slightly weeping branches provide a gentle, dappled shade, avoiding the heavy darkness of many deciduous trees.
-This elegant structure not only looks attractive but is also highly functional in hot, sun-drenched locations.
+This thornless tree quickly grows into a medium-sized shade tree.
+Generally, it reaches a height of 20–30 feet (6–9 meters) with a wide, airy spread of 25–35 feet (7.5–10.5 meters).
+Its open, slightly weeping branches create gentle, dappled shade, avoiding dense darkness that many deciduous trees produce.
+This graceful form is both attractive and functional in hot, sun-soaked areas.

 USDA Hardiness Zone and Adaptability

-The Desert Museum Palo Verde thrives in USDA Hardiness Zones 8–11.
-It will perform especially well in regions with hot summers and dry conditions.
-Once established, it easily tolerates high temperatures and moderate winter chills, making it a go-to choice for gardens in arid and semi-arid environments.
+The Desert Museum Palo Verde thrives between USDA Hardiness Zones 8–11.
+It does particularly well in locations with hot summers and dry conditions.
+Once established, it tolerates high heat and mild winter chills, making it ideal for arid and semi-arid environments.

 Cultivation and Care for Palo Verde